5 Common Home Repairs Using a Miter Saw

 5 Common Home Repairs using a Miter Saw

 Before starting the repairs or home restoration process, make sure to prepare all the needed materials, especially the miter saw because it will be used to properly cut the wood needed for doing the repairs.
 After the repairing or restoration process, you can also paint or stain or just opt for a natural look if you prefer it.
-The common materials you will need are miter saw, tape measure, hammer, nails, sandpaper, paint or stain and wood glue.
+The common materials you will need are a miter saw, tape measure, hammer, nails, sandpaper, paint or stain, and wood glue.

 1. Fixing a wobbly chair – If your favorite wooden chair at home has a broken leg, you can fix it by getting a piece of wood, teak, pine or cedar is advisable as it is affordable and durable.
 Use a miter saw to cut the wood according to the leg sizes of the chair.
 Once the broken leg is replaced, clamp and glue it to make the chair solid and sturdy.
-Use a sandpaper to make the leg smooth and paint it accordingly, depending on your preference.
+Use sandpaper to make the leg smooth and paint it accordingly, depending on your preference.

 3. Fixing broken drawers – Fixing broken drawers can be easy when you have the right tools and materials.
 The best wood choice for drawers is maple wood.
-It is stable, less expensive compared to other woods in the market and it is durable.
+It is stable, less expensive compared to other woods on the market and it is durable.
 Make sure to cut the right size of wood by measuring the drawer space with a tape measure and using the miter saw to cut the length of the wood you will need.
 Assemble it accordingly by using a hammer and nails or you can also use wood glue.